 Yoga Therapy in Cancer and Chronic Illness – Level 1

-This 10-day program at Integral Yoga Institute of New York provides a research-based, conceptual framework for adapting Yoga practices to the varied and specific needs of people at any level with cancer and stable chronic illness.
+how to invest in PayPal shares in Singapore This program provides a research-based, conceptual framework for adapting Yoga practices to the varied and specific needs of people at any level with cancer and stable chronic illness.
 The YCat Level I curriculum includes:

 - Educating Yoga teachers about cancer through the study of the pathophysiology of cancer, the different types of cancer, cancer staging and grading, metastases, psychosocial issues, and cancer treatments—e.g., surgery, chemotherapy, radiation, immunotherapy, and targeted and hormonal therapy—and common side effects—e.g., lymphedema, fatigue, pain, nausea, neuropathy, menopause, osteoporosis, sleep disorders, anxiety, depression, and grief

 - Reviewing cell biology and the organs and systems of the body for conceptual understanding

 - Discussing other common chronic illnesses with specific adaptation suggestions